How Much Does It Cost to Repipe a House? [2025 Data]

 Photo: Halfpoint / Adobe Stock

-You’d save about $45 to $480 per hour for two to 14 full, 8-hour days of labor, equating to thousands of dollars.
-But repiping a home is a huge task, and you could end up spending far more money to fix mistakes if you attempt to DIY, especially if you do something that isn’t up to code and demands calling in a plumber to fix your work.
-Things like reducing angles in drain lines and venting toilet drains all need to be done according to specific rules dictated by local building departments.
+However, repiping a home is a huge task, and you could spend far more money to fix mistakes if you attempt to DIY, especially if you do something that isn’t up to code and demands calling in a plumber to fix your work.
+Things like reducing angles in drain lines and venting toilet drains need to be done according to specific rules dictated by local building departments.

 Frequently Asked Questions

-If your pipes are deteriorating and leading to frequent repairs or ongoing leaks, then it's absolutely worth it to repipe your house.
-Faulty pipes can lead to extremely costly problems, like leaks, water damage, and mold growth.
-Investing in new piping can buy you anywhere from 50 to 100 years or more of stellar plumbing while saving you from costly headaches and expensive water bills, so it's a worthy investment for sure.
+If your pipes are deteriorating and leading to frequent repairs or ongoing leaks, it's worth it to repipe your house.
+Faulty pipes can lead to costly problems, like leaks, water damage, and mold growth.
+Investing in new piping can buy you anywhere from 50 to 100 years or more of stellar plumbing while saving you from repairs and expensive water bills, so it's a worthy endeavor.
 Not to mention, new plumbing can increase the overall value of your home.

-The time it will take to repipe your house heavily depends on the size of your house and the number of fixtures you have, but you can expect it to take anywhere from a few days for small homes to several weeks for expansive, multi-story homes with many fixtures.
-The experience of your plumber and the size of the plumbing team will also make a big difference, as will the accessibility of the areas you’re repiping.
+The time it takes to repipe your house heavily depends on the size of the home and the number of fixtures, but it takes a few days for small homes to several weeks for expansive, multistory homes with numerous fixtures.
+Your plumber's experience and the plumbing team's size will also make a difference, as will the accessibility of the areas you’re repiping.

-When it comes to PEX versus copper, you'll find that many plumbers prefer PEX.
-This piping material doesn't corrode or allow for sediment buildup like copper and is less likely to burst under freezing conditions.
-PEX is also a flexible material, so your pro won't need to install joints to create certain angles like they would with copper piping.
-Provided it’s up to local building codes, installing PEX piping makes your plumber's job easier, as they can snake PEX through smaller holes in the wall without making additional cuts.
+When it comes to PEX versus copper, you'll find that many plumbers prefer PEX, which doesn’t corrode or allow for sediument buildup and is less likely to burst under freezing conditions.
+PEX is also flexible, so your pro won’t need to install joints to create certain angles.
+Provided it’s up to local codes, your plumber can also snake PEX through smaller holes in the wall without making additional cuts.

-One of the disadvantages of PEX piping compared to materials like copper is that it hasn't been in use for as long, so you might have a tougher time finding a pro with expertise in PEX piping.
+One of the disadvantages of PEX piping is that it hasn't been in use for as long as materials like copper, so finding a pro with expertise in PEX piping might be more challenging.
 Additionally, since they’re plastic, there's a risk that PEX pipes can negatively affect drinking water quality.
 According to Purdue University, PEX piping may cause a foul odor and lead to drinking water below standards set forth by the Environmental Protection Agency.
-Another thing to consider is that some building departments don’t allow for PEX piping, so it’s not an option everywhere.
+Additionally, some building departments don’t allow for PEX piping.

 Need professional help with your project?